thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 ```
 - TechnologyModel.ts - Model for the Technology entity
 - technologies.resolvers.ts - Resolvers for the Technology entity
-- technologies.test.ts - Unit tests for the Technology entity
+- technologies.spec.ts - Unit tests for the Technology entity
 - technologies.typedefs.ts - Type definitions for the Technology entity
 ```